 There are many different ways to improve your chances of getting a mortgage.
 Here are a few different options to consider after a repossession:

 Speak to a specialist

-After your repossession, it's always a good idea to build up your credit score.
+After a repossession, it's a good idea to build up your credit score.
 Generally, the higher your credit score, the easier it is to get approved for a mortgage.
 To do this, pay off outstanding debts as soon as possible.
 This includes any money you still owe for either a car or house repossession.

 Lenders look at overdue payments negatively.
 However, they’ll view someone with a past repossession who has since financially recovered in a more positive light.
 Moving forward, it’s essential that you make any payments on time.

 A lender will look not just at your repossession but at your recent financial history while accessing your suitability for a mortgage.
 This means that your current finances need to be tidy.
 If you can't pay your bills on time, do what you can.
 It’s more important to pay something than nothing at all.